Skip to main content

 If the company pays the landlord's claim, they will reclaim the money from you.
 They could take you to court if you do not pay.

-If an agent forces you to use a zero deposit company
+Can a letting agent make you use a zero deposit company?

 An agent cannot force you to use a zero deposit company.
 They can only offer it as an alternative to paying a deposit.